nbittich/adana/README.md

 ### Plugins

-It is possible to write and load plugins in rust dyanmically.
+It is possible to load plugins written in rust dyanmically.
 Because Rust doesn't have a stable ABI yet, the plugin must be built with the same version that was used to build adana.